Core Idea

 Negotiating with Developers

-Developer Perspective: Developers are the primary implementers of architectural decisions, making their buy-in essential for success:
+Developer Perspective: Developers are the primary implementers of architectural decisions, making their buy-in essential.
+Unlike business stakeholders or other architects, developers are most persuaded by arguments about code maintainability, implementation complexity, and day-to-day workflow impact.

 • Acknowledge trade-offs openly

-• Worst approach: Hand down architectural decisions without context or discussion—creates the “Armchair Architect” anti-pattern where decisions are made in isolation from implementation reality
+• Worst approach: Handing down decisions without context—this creates the “Armchair Architect” anti-pattern where decisions are made in isolation from implementation reality

 Translate to Developer Concerns: